 Day 20: Transfer to the airport for the final departure

-Today you will ascend towards Thangnak to Dzongla by ascending through the valley.
+Today we will trek up from Thangnak to Dzongla by ascending through the valley.
 We will spend the night at Dzongla.

 Destination : Nepal